Olivia Smoliga

-Olivia Smoliga (born October 12, 1994) is an American competitive swimmer who specializes in backstroke and freestyle events.
+Olivia Smoliga (born October 12, 1994) is a two-time Olympian and American competitive swimmer who specializes in backstroke and freestyle events.
 She won a record eight gold medals at the 2018 World Championships, becoming the first swimmer, male or female, to win eight or more gold medals in a single FINA World Swimming Championships or FINA World Aquatics Championships.
-Smoliga is the current American record-holder in the 50-meter backstroke (short course).
-She is also the current Guinness World Record holder for "most gold medals won at a single FINA World Championships" by an individual swimmer.
+She is the current Guinness World Record holder for "most gold medals won at a single FINA World Championships" by an individual swimmer.
 At the 2016 Summer Olympics held in Rio de Janeiro, she won a gold medal for swimming the backstroke leg in the preliminary heat of the 4x100-meter medley relay.

-She swims for the Cali Condors as part of the International Swimming League.
+She swam for the Cali Condors as part of the International Swimming League.

 Early life and education

 Her parents, Tomasz and Elżbieta Smoliga, emigrated from Poland to the United States in 1991.
 She has a younger brother, Matt, who plays hockey.
 After graduating from Glenbrook South High School in 2013, Smoliga attended the University of Georgia on athletic scholarship, where she swam for coach Jack Bauerle's Georgia Bulldogs swimming and diving team for four years.